turingschool/curriculum-site/job_seekers/resources/cover_letter_resources.md

 ---

 ## Overview
-If we were to sum up the cover letter and how it compares to your resume in one sentence, the resume is about you while the cover letter is about *them (the company.*
+If we were to sum up the cover letter and how it compares to your resume in one sentence, the resume is about you while the cover letter is about *them (the company).*

 ### Templates to Get You Started
 Below are Cover letter templates to help get you started, but make sure to *customize* your cover letter each time you write one: